meteor/meteor/content/routing.md

 });
 ```

 The `App_rootRedirector` component is rendered inside the `App_body` layout, which takes care of subscribing to the set of lists the user knows about *before* rendering its sub-component, and we are guaranteed there is at least one such list.
-This means that if the `App_rootRedirector` ends up being created, there'll be a list loaded, so we can simply do:
+This means that if the `App_rootRedirector` ends up being created, there'll be a list loaded, so we can do:

 ```js
 Template.App_rootRedirector.onCreated(function rootRedirectorOnCreated() {